Parneet-Sandhu/Virtual-Try-On/README.md

 - **Brightness Control**: Use hand gestures to adjust the brightness of the live video feed.
 - **Screenshot Capture**: Capture a screenshot by performing a thumbs-up gesture with the left hand.
 - **Real-Time Interaction**: Live webcam feed with real-time adjustments and accessory placement.
+- **Accessory Customization**: Load and apply custom accessories (PNG images with an alpha channel) from a folder.

 ## Requirements